raymondjdugan/elixir-rest-blog/src/main/resources/curriculum/ii-rest-and-relationships/6-rest-controllers.md

 - Annotate this method with `@GetMapping`

-- In `getPosts()`, let's make a list of `Post` objects and add 2-3 posts to that list with believable values.
+- In `getAll()`, let's make a list of `Post` objects and add 2-3 posts to that list with believable values.

 - Now, return that list to fulfil the return expectation of the method.